Dennis Marion Schnurr

-Dennis Marion Schnurr (born June 21, 1948) is an American prelate of the Roman Catholic Church who has served as the archbishop of the Archdiocese of Cincinnati in Ohio since 2009.
-He served as bishop of the Diocese of Duluth in Minnesota from 2001 to 2009.
+Dennis Marion Schnurr (born June 21, 1948) is an American Catholic prelate who served as Archbishop of Cincinnati in Ohio from 2009 to 2025.
+He served as bishop of Duluth in Minnesota from 2001 to 2009.

 Biography

 Early life and education

 Dennis Schnurr was born on June 21, 1948, in Sheldon, Iowa, to Edward and Eleanor (née Jungers) Schnurr.
 One of six children, he has two brothers and three sisters.
 Raised in Hospers, Iowa, he attended Spalding Catholic High School in Granville, Iowa, before entering Loras College in Dubuque, Iowa.
-Schnurr graduated from Loras with a Bachelor of Arts in 1970.
+Schnurr graduated from Loras with a Bachelor of Arts degree in 1970.
 He then went to Rome, where he earned a Master of Theology degree in 1974 from the Pontifical Gregorian University.

 Ordination and ministry

-Schnurr was ordained to the priesthood by Bishop Frank Greteman on July 20, 1974, for the Diocese of Sioux City.
-After his ordination, Schnurr was assigned as an associate pastor at the Cathedral of the Epiphany Parish and Blessed Sacrament Parish, both in Sioux City, Iowa, for the next three years.
+Schnurr was ordained to the priesthood at St. Anthony Church in Hospers, Iowa, by Bishop Frank Greteman on July 20, 1974, for the Diocese of Sioux City.After his 1974 ordination, the diocese assigned Schnurr as an associate pastor at the Cathedral of the Epiphany Parish and Blessed Sacrament Parish, both in Sioux City, Iowa, for the next three years.

 In 1977, Schnurr went to Washington, D.C. to study at the Catholic University of America School of Canon Law, receiving a Doctorate of Canon Law in 1980.
-After graduation, he returned to Sioux City to become vice-chancellor of the diocese.
-In 1981, Schnurr was named chancellor, the diocesan finance officer (1980–1985), a judge on the diocesan tribunal (1980–1985), and secretary of the presbyteral council (1981–1985).
+After his graduation, he returned to Sioux City, where Bishop Frank Henry Greteman appointed him vice-chancellor of the diocese.
+Greteman also named Schnurr as the diocesan finance officer and as a judge on the diocesan tribunal.
+In 1981, Schnurr became chancellor and secretary of the presbyteral council.